ut-amrl-private/planning-assignment-1/README.md

 **What to turn in**: The file `dual-knights-problem.pddl` , which must be compatible with your `single-knight-domain.pddl` from part 3.

+# Submission Instructions
-# Please put files mentioned in "What to turn in" into zip file, and submit the zip file in Gradescope under CS388U-assignment1
+Please put files mentioned in "What to turn in" into zip file, and submit the zip file in Gradescope under CS388U-assignment1.
+Your zip file should include the following files:
+1. [....]
+2.